mariellefoster/plots_and_projects/README.md

   - Point of anonymization, or publicity?
   - i.e. "Someone is visiting this website" vs. "This mac address is doing this thing"

-## Schroedinger's button
+## Schroedinger's webpage
-- Push a button, 50% chance of seeing a live cat, 50% chance of seeing a dead cat :(
+- Load a webpage, 50% chance of seeing a live cat, 50% chance of seeing a dead cat :(
 - kinda dark

 ## Facial recognizer that replaces people's eyebrows with caterpillars